nikkilr88/egghead-asciicasts/building-react-applications-with-idiomatic-redux/lessons/javascript-redux-normalizing-api-responses-with-normalizr.md

 import { normalize } from 'normalizr';
 import * as schema from './schema';
 ```
-I'm scrolling down to the `FETCH_TODOS_SUCCES` callback, and adding a normalized response log so that I can see what the normalized response looks like.
+I'm scrolling down to the `FETCH_TODOS_SUCCESS` callback, and adding a normalized response log so that I can see what the normalized response looks like.
 I'm calling the `normalize` function with the original response as the first argument, and the corresponding schema -- in this case, array of todos -- as the second argument.

 **index.js**
 ```javascript